|News is no longer

 updated here.
 All updates will be made

-IO group.
+logged in to IO.
 Please join our

-group if you reside in our pacific northwest
+IO group if you reside in our pacific northwest

 PNW DMR's club call issued (KI7YYB) and then Vanity Call